Contents

 • Marketplace integrations through apps and APIs

 Limitations: Freshdesk is a general-purpose helpdesk without native eCommerce marketplace integrations.
-Connecting Amazon, eBay, or similar channels requires additional configuration.
-Sentiment analysis accuracy and automation depth do not match platforms designed specifically for online sellers.
+Connecting Amazon, eBay, or similar channels needs additional configuration.
+Sentiment analysis accuracy and automation depth don’t match platforms designed specifically for online sellers.

-Best for: Small to mid-size teams looking for an affordable helpdesk with basic AI sentiment capabilities who do not need deep marketplace integrations.
+Best for: Small to mid-size teams looking for an affordable helpdesk with basic AI sentiment capabilities who don’t need deep marketplace integrations.

 Key strengths:

-• Sentiment tagging with automation rules for prioritization
+• Sentiment tagging with automation rules for prioritisation

 • Strong Shopify, BigCommerce, and Magento integrations